Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 Skip to Content

-The Best Time to Visit Brazil in 2023
+The Best & Worst Times to Visit Brazil (Updated for 2024)

-The Best Time to Visit Brazil in 2023
+The Best & Worst Times to Visit Brazil (Updated for 2024)

 Planning a visit to Brazil soon?
 The time of year you choose to go can make or break your Brazilian adventure.
 See the best time to visit Brazil for the best weather, cheapest prices, and fewest crowds below.